 Clifty Creek’s stony bed is littered with fossil remnants telling of a long vanished marine ecosystem that teemed with life that included ancient corals, ancestral squids, brachiopods and more.
 Fossil collecting within Clifty Falls State Park is prohibited but nearby collecting locations are readily accessible.

 In Historic Madison, tour the Lanier State Historic Site, the former mansion of frontier banker James F.D.
 Lanier, and enjoy the drive along the beautiful Ohio River.
 Plan a park visit during one of the community's special events, such as the July Regatta hydroplane boat race or the Madison Chautauqua Festival of Art in late September.

 Please Note: Clifty Falls 1852 Railroad Tunnel is open to the public from May 1-Oct.
 31. It is closed Nov.
 1-April 30 to protect hibernating bats.

-All caves, sinkholes, tunnels and mines on DNR properties are closed to provide protection from white-nose syndrome, a fungus that is killing bats in large numbers in the Eastern U.S. and is now spreading west.
+All caves, sinkholes, tunnels and mines on DNR properties are closed to provide protection from white-nose syndrome (WNS), a fungus that is killing bats in large numbers in the Eastern U.S. and is now spreading west.
 This includes the old railroad tunnel at Clifty Falls.
-To learn more about WNS visit www.dnr.IN.gov/batdisease.
+Learn more about WNS.
 Thank you for cooperating with DNR in this effort.